dsarov/SPANDx/README.md

 SPANDx can also be run directly without a resource handler (set SCHEDULER=NONE in scheduler.config) although this is not recommended

+SPANDx is your one-stop tool for identifying SNP and indel variants in haploid genomes using NGS data.

+Why use SPANDx?

+SPANDx is your one-stop tool for identifying SNP and indel variants in haploid genomes using NGS data.

+SPANDx performs alignment of raw NGS reads against your chosen reference genome or pan-genome, followed by accurate variant calling and annotation, and locus presence/absence determination.
+SPANDx produces handy SNP and indel matrices for downstream phylogenetic analyses.
+Annotated, genome-wide SNPs and indels are identified and output in human readable format.
+A presence/absence matrix is also generated to allow you to identify the core/accessory genome content across all your genomes.

 USAGE: SPANDx.sh
 <parameters, required>
 -r <reference, without .fasta extension>